-As at 31 December 2023, the Group had goodwill of RMB18,470,000 in relation to the Group's acquisition of businesses.
+As at 31 December 2024, the Group had goodwill of RMB6,482,000, net of impairment loss of RMB11,988,000 in relation to the Group's acquisition of businesses.

 Goodwill is tested for impairment annually.
-The goodwill impairment review performed by the Group's management includes a number of significant judgements and estimates including those regarding the identification of cashgenerating units ("CGUs"), operating profit forecasts, the annual revenue growth rates and the discount rates.
+The goodwill impairment review performed by the Group's management includes a number of significant judgements and estimates including those regarding the identification of cash generating units ("CGUs"), operating profit forecasts, the annual revenue growth rates and the discount rates.